How to Stop Drinking When You Feel Like a Failure

 This isn't just about social media.
 It can happen at family gatherings, work events, or any situation where you feel your drinking habits are out of step with those around you.
 The pressure to keep up or hide your struggles can be exhausting, reinforcing the idea that you’re somehow not measuring up.

-The Link Between Low Self-Esteem and Drinking
+The Vicious Cycle of Low Self-Esteem and Alcohol

 The relationship between self-esteem and alcohol is a classic chicken-and-egg situation.
 Do you drink because you have low self-worth, or does drinking cause your self-worth to plummet?
 Often, it’s both.
 Many people start using alcohol to cope with feelings of inadequacy or to quiet a harsh inner critic.
 It can temporarily feel like a solution, a way to feel more confident or less anxious in social settings.